Michael Hutchence: Early career

-Hutchence, the Farriss brothers, Kerny, Sanders, Beers and Kennelly briefly performed as The Vegetables, singing "We Are the Vegetables".
+Hutchence, the Farriss brothers, Kerny, Sanders, Beers and Kennelly briefly performed as the Vegetables, singing "We Are the Vegetables".
 Ten months later, they returned to Sydney and recorded a set of demos.
 The Farriss Brothers regularly supported hard rockers Midnight Oil on the pub rock circuit, and were renamed as INXS in 1979.
 Their first performance under the new name was on 1 September at the Oceanview Hotel in Toukley.
-In May 1980, the group released their first single, "Simple Simon"/"We Are the Vegetables" which was followed by the debut album INXS in October.
+In May 1980, the group released their first single, "Simple Simon"/"We Are the Vegetables", which was followed by the debut album INXS in October.
 Their first Top 40 Australian hit on the Kent Music Report Singles Chart, "Just Keep Walking", was released in September 1980.

-Hutchence became the main spokesman for the band.
-He co-wrote almost all of INXS's songs with Andrew Farriss.
+Hutchence became the main spokesman for the band, and co-wrote almost all of the band's songs with Andrew Farriss.

 According to Hutchence, most of the songs on the band's second album, Underneath the Colours, were written within a fairly short space of time: "Most bands shudder at the prospect of having 20 years to write their first album and four days to write their second.
 For us, though, it was good.
-It left less room for us to go off on all sorts of tangents".
+It left less room for us to go off on all sorts of tangents."
 Soon after recording sessions for Underneath the Colours – produced by Richard Clapton – had finished, band members started work on outside projects.
-Hutchence recorded "Speed Kills", written by Don Walker of hard rockers Cold Chisel, for the Freedom (1982) film soundtrack, directed by Scott Hicks.
-It was Hutchence's first solo single and was released by WEA in early 1982.
+Hutchence recorded "Speed Kills", written by Don Walker of hard rockers Cold Chisel, for the soundtrack to the 1982 film Freedom, directed by Scott Hicks.
+It was Hutchence's first solo single and was released by WEA in April 1982.